Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Related works

 \subsection{Unsupervised image registration}

-\citet{balakrishnan_voxelmorph_2019} proposed an unsupervised learning architecture by having a convolutional U-Net \cite{ronneberger_u-net_2015} to estimate displacement between moving and fixed images.
-The framework utilizes MSE as the unsupervised training objective assuming homoscedastic noise variance to update the network parameters.
-A number of works were developed upon this convolutional architecture including Voxelmorph-diff \cite{dalca_unsupervised_2019} with a probabilistic diffeomorphic architecture to model displacement uncertainty, Hypermorph \cite{hoopes_hypermorph_2021} with an amortized hyperparameter optimization scheme, and Synthmorph \cite{hoffmann_synthmorph_2022} with a contrast-invariant design without acquired images.

-To exploit the recent advances of transformers in vision tasks, \citet{chen_transmorph_2022} replaces the convolutional encoders in the Voxelmorph U-Net with swin transformer layers \cite{liu_swin_2021}, termed TransUNet \cite{chen_transunet_2021}, to increase the receptive field of the encoding branch, potentially improving the long-range modeling capability.
-Several works explored based on this architecture including further replacing convolutional decoders with transformer layers \cite{shi_xmorpher_2022} and introducing multi-scale image pyramids \cite{ma_pivit_2023}.
+Voxelmorph is a popular convolutional neural network (CNN) model for unsupervised registration that was trained with the MSE loss, which assumes homoscedastic input noise \cite{balakrishnan_voxelmorph_2019}.
+Extensions of this work include Voxelmorph-diff \cite{dalca_unsupervised_2019}, Hypermorph \cite{hoopes_hypermorph_2021}, and Synthmorph \cite{hoffmann_synthmorph_2022} with similar assumptions.
+Transformers have also been explored for unsupervised registration by replacing the convolutional encoders in the Voxelmorph U-Net with swin transformer layers \cite{chen_transmorph_2022}.
+Transformers can increase the receptive field of the encoding branch, potentially improving the long-range modeling capability \cite{liu_swin_2021}.
+Further extensions include replacing the convolutional decoders with transformer layers \cite{shi_xmorpher_2022} and introducing multi-scale pyramids \cite{ma_pivit_2023}.

 In this paper, we selected Voxelmorph \cite{balakrishnan_voxelmorph_2019} and Transmorph \cite{chen_transmorph_2022} as the representative registration architectures and tested our proposed framework and other baselines on both across different datasets.
-We also compared Voxelmorph-diff \cite{dalca_unsupervised_2019} with a direct extension of our framework by incorporating the heteroscedastic displacement uncertainty modeling as described in \cref{sec:exp_sigma_z}.
+We also compared Voxelmorph-diff \cite{dalca_unsupervised_2019} with a direct extension of our framework that incorporates the \textit{displacement} uncertainty, in addition to our main contribution of modeling \textit{image} uncertainty.
+The detailed analysis can be found in the Supp.
+Mat.